 Misen Dutch oven with grill lid and silicone lid: just a bad idea.

-By gimmick, we mostly mean a pan that's marketed as having more than one use, such as "all-in-one" pans and pans that have a griddle for a lid.
-Above we show two popular examples: the Our Place Always pan, and the Misen Dutch oven with a lid that's also a grill (plus a silicone lid that you can't use in the oven).
+By gimmick, we mean a pan that's marketed as having more than one use, such as "all-in-one" pans, or pans that have a griddle for a lid.
+Above we show two popular examples: the Our Place Always pan, and the Misen Dutch oven with a lid that's also a grill (which also includes a silicone lid that you can't use in the oven).

-These might sound like a great idea, but they're not.
-Here's why.
+These pans might sound like a great idea because you're getting more than one function--but they're not.

 As for the Dutch oven with a grill lid, we don't mean to pick on Misen because there are many brands that make such a pan, including Lodge, another of our favorite brands.
 But think about it: a grill pan that's also a lid:

-- Will get discolored from the heat, especially on gas stoves.
+- Will get discolored from heat, especially on gas stoves and grills.

 What should you buy instead?
-How about just basic cookware: a skillet, a sauté pan, a Dutch oven, and a steamer.
-Plus the utensils of your choice (that you can use with more than one pan!).
-Clad stainless steel is the best material for most pans, and an enameled cast iron Dutch oven is a superb choice--just get one with a lid pull, and buy a grill pan separately if you really want one.
-Each piece will do what it was meant to do, no compromising required.
+How about just basic cookware: a skillet, a sauté pan, a sauce pan, a Dutch oven, a steamer, and possibly a griddle or grill pan if you'll use it.
+Clad stainless steel is the best material for most pans, and an enameled cast iron Dutch oven is a great choice--just get one with a lid pull, and buy a grill pan separately if you really want one.
+Each piece will do what it was meant to do, with no compromising.

 Gimmicky cookware can look good on social media, and it might seem like a good idea at first.
 But if you think it through, you'll realize that you're better off with standard kitchen equipment that's been around for a few centuries, and none of the "all-in-one" options have improved on the original design.